josh26turner/UoB-Library-App/docs/user-docs/user-guide/app.md

 ### Loan is always due tomorrow

-1 day loans will always have due date of tomorrow but in mny cases they will likely automatically renew, if it fails to automatically renew, you will receive an email informing you that the book is now due back.
+1 day loans will always have due date of tomorrow but in many cases they will likely automatically renew, if it fails to automatically renew, you will receive an email informing you that the book is now due back.